apathriel/PFTH/Assignment_5/README.md

 <h2>  Problem 1 - Binary classification </h2>

+<p> I've made a complete problem solution in modelClassification.py, whilst having a seperate script for each problem in the individualScripts directory. </p>

 <p> Please refer to binaryClassificationModel.py for the problem solution.
 Included code comments.
 I have also included the results  below for discussion/reflection purposes:

 ````